Arrata-TTRPG/Arrata-TTRPG/src/sections/combat.typ

 with the *Medicine* skill must roll Medicine against an Obstacle equal to the injured character's current Injury level.

-The number of successes determines how many Injury levels are removed.
-All Injury is cleared after treatment, but any levels _not_ covered by successes are converted into permanent stat reductions instead.
+On any Recovery roll, all Injury is cleared after treatment, but any Successes _under_ are converted into permanent stat reductions instead.
 For each such level, roll a $d 6$ to determine which stat is reduced by 1:

-#slantedColorbox(title: "Injury Recovery", width: auto, radius: 0pt, color: black)[
+#slantedColorbox(title: "Injury - Recovery", width: auto, radius: 0pt, color: black)[
   #grid(
     columns: (1fr, 1fr),
     gutter: 12pt,